niallam22/llm-twin/README.md

 - Every message will be cleaned, chunked, embedded and loaded into a [Qdrant](https://qdrant.tech/?utm_source=decodingml&utm_medium=referral&utm_campaign=llm-course) vector DB.
 - In the bonus series, we refactor the cleaning, chunking, and embedding logic using [Superlinked](https://github.com/superlinked/superlinked?utm_source=community&utm_medium=github&utm_campaign=oscourse), a specialized vector compute engine.
 We will also load and index the vectors to a [Redis vector DB](https://redis.io/solutions/vector-search/).

-### The training pipeline

-- Create a custom instruction dataset based on your custom digital data to do SFT.
-- Fine-tune an LLM using LoRA or QLoRA.
-- Use [Comet ML's](https://www.comet.com/signup/?utm_source=decoding_ml&utm_medium=partner&utm_content=github) experiment tracker to monitor the experiments.
-- Evaluate the LLM using [Opik](https://github.com/comet-ml/opik)
-- Save and version the best model to the [Hugging Face model registry](https://huggingface.co/models).
-- Run and automate the training pipeline using [AWS SageMaker](https://aws.amazon.com/sagemaker/).

 ### The inference pipeline

-- Load the fine-tuned LLM from the [Hugging Face model registry](https://huggingface.co/models).
+- Load the LLM (e.g., via OpenAI API or a local model server).
-- Deploy the LLM as a scalable REST API using [AWS SageMaker inference endpoints](https://aws.amazon.com/sagemaker/deploy/).
+- Deploy the LLM as a scalable REST API using FastAPI.
 - Enhance the prompts using advanced RAG techniques.
 - Monitor the prompts and LLM generated results using [Opik](https://github.com/comet-ml/opik)
 - In the bonus series, we refactor the advanced RAG layer to write more optimal queries using [Superlinked](https://github.com/superlinked/superlinked?utm_source=community&utm_medium=github&utm_campaign=oscourse).